KLZ-0/pacman-esearch/README.md

 # WHY?

-I am a fan of Gentoo and when I turned to Arch, I missed the esearch functionality -- so here we go :)
+I am a fan of Gentoo and when I started to use Arch on my laptop, I missed [esearch](https://github.com/fuzzyray/esearch) and I wasn't happy with the search capabilities of pacman - so here it is.. enjoy

 **Why C++ ?** -- Combining the two command in a shell script would be significantly slower (I tried it..)